 The Director of Stop It Now!
-UK & Ireland directs the work of both the Stop It Now! campaign and the helpline.
-Day-to-day running of the helpline is overseen by the helpline Coordinator, under the guidance and supervision of The Lucy Faithfull Foundation Practice Manager.
+UK and Ireland directs the work of both the Stop It Now! campaign and the helpline.
+The day-to-day running of the helpline is overseen by the helpline managers, under the guidance and supervision of The Lucy Faithfull Foundation senior helpline manager.

 The helpline operates from an office of The Lucy Faithfull Foundation, in order to have access to LFF practitioners.
 These staff, with professional backgrounds in working with child sexual abuse in statutory agencies, undertake shifts on the helpline and provide peer support to other colleagues.
 They also provide a call-back and face-to-face service to callers who need ongoing advice or support in particular circumstances.

-As well as utilising LFF permanent staff, the helpline is supported by a number of sessional staff from backgrounds that include teaching, working with children with disabilities and working on other telephone helplines (ChildLine and Samaritans).
+As well as utilising LFF permanent staff, the helpline is supported by a number of trained advisors from backgrounds that include the criminal justice system, teaching, working with children with disabilities, working on other telephone helplines (Childline and Samaritans), counselling, and child protection.

 Monitoring and evaluation

-Clear and accurate record keeping is essential to the management and evaluation of the helpline service.
+Clear and accurate record-keeping is essential to the management and evaluation of the helpline service.
 Each call or email that the helpline receives is logged under a first name or pseudonym, with subsequent contact being recorded on ‘follow-on’ log sheets for clarity and continuity.
-10% of all calls are audited on a monthly basis, to inform staff supervision, to ensure the quality of our service and to meet criteria agreed with the Ministry of Justice.
+Calls are audited on a monthly basis, to inform staff supervision, to ensure the quality of our service, and to meet criteria agreed with the Ministry of Justice.
 An electronic database enables us to analyse call trends.
 Our recording and auditing systems are subject to regular review, to ensure accurate recording and good quality of service to our callers.

 Increased caller demand